jjenkov/pde-pdl-specification/pdl-specification.md

 A PDL metadata field is structurally similar to a PDL object.
 A PDL metadata field consists of a metadata start token < and a metadata end token > .

+Here is an example PDL metadata field in POS0 syntax:

+    <; .type; "Customer; >;

-Here is an example PDL metadata field:
+Here is an example PDL metadata field in POS1 syntax:

     < .type; "Customer; >